nathanaelhauser/liri-node-app/README.md

 ## **Enjoy life**
 ---
-LIRI will now provide you with the information you need to live a super duper happy life!
+LIRI will now provide you with the information you need to live a super duper amazing happy life!